 And you, as a parent, are perplexed.

-Everything in your instinct tells you to help the youngster relax and stop weeping, to assist them in repairing the problem, or to just encourage them to try again.
+Everything in your instinct tells you to help the child relax and stop weeping, to assist them in repairing the problem, or to just encourage them to try again.

 So, what exactly are you going to say?

 The first and most crucial thing you can do to aid a perfectionist child is to take the child at his or her word.
 This quickly establishes a bond of trust, allowing the child to open up to your leadership.